jwdebelius/q2-sidle/docs/source/database_preparation.rst

 * Patience to run the extraction

-You can start the tutorial by `downloading the database sequences and taxonomy`_.
+You can start the tutorial by `downloading the tutorial database sequences and taxonomy`_.
+They are intended as a reasonably sized dataset for the tutorial and should not be re-used for your data.
 These have already been imported into qiime2 and as Artifacts.

 .. code-block:: shell